razeetg/jInstagram/README.md

 Note : jInstagram uses code from the [scribe-java] (https://github.com/fernandezpablo85/scribe-java) library developed by [Pablo Fernandez] (https://github.com/fernandezpablo85).

+## <a name="add-note">Additional Note</a> [&#8593;](#toc)
+I have added provision for signing requests in this version.
+Version number has been provisionally set to 1.1.4.
+However, please note that this has not been sufficiently tested.
+Originally created an overridden class that works only with Java 8.
+I incorporated those changes here for others to use.

 ## <a name="how-to-use">How to Use</a> [&#8593;](#toc)